DAIMAXKYUREM/Telegram-Profile-Picture/README.md

 # Pinterest to Telegram PFP Automation 🔄🖼️

-Automatically scrapes anime profile pictures from Pinterest, processes them with YOLOv5 for cropping, and updates your Telegram profile picture.
+Automatically profile pictures from ur Pinterest feed, processes them with YOLOv11n for cropping, and updates your Telegram profile picture.

 ---

 ## 🚀 Features

-- Scrapes Pinterest for anime-themed profile pictures
+- Scrapes Pinterest for profile pictures
-- Uses custom-trained YOLOv5 to crop faces
+- Uses custom-trained YOLOv11n to crop faces
 - Falls back to face detection if YOLO fails
-- Automatically updates Telegram PFP every 12 hours
+- Auto-generates the required Telegram session on first run.
 - Saves logs and history of updates

 ---